TEALSK12/apcsa-public/curriculum/Unit5/Lesson-502.md

 College Board Topic Questions
 ---------------------------------
-After this lesson, students will be able to answer questions from the College Board Unit 2 Topic Questions 2.1 Objects - Instances of Classes
+After this lesson, students will be able to answer questions from the College Board Unit 2 Topic Questions 2.1 Objects - Instances of Classes and Unit 5 5.1 Anatomy of a Class and 5.9 this Keyword

 Accommodation and Differentiation
 ---------------------------------